Bazill03/Gong-Fu-timer/README.md

 -ms[optional] "max steeps" : Sets the max number of steeps.
 The program will exit out and let you know when you're finished with your session.

 Example: drink.py -t "Alishan Cream" -ib 20 -bi 5 -ms 8

+If you'd like to store teas for later use use the -nt argument with the name of the tea in quotes or with no spaces.

+Example: drink.py -nt "Alishan Cream"

+This will prompt you to enter the rest of the parameters.

+When you'd like to brew your tea simply enter:

+drink.py -t "Alishan Cream"